iwanders/scalopus/scalopus_python/README.md

 - `EndpointManagerPoll`: See the readme in the general folder.
 - `setThreadName("name")`: Sets the name of the calling thread.
 - `weak_provider_endpoint_factory`: If you have a provider that has a `.factory()` method to create endpoints that are associated to it.
-You may need this function to wrap the factory method before passing it to the `EndpointManagerPoll` to prevent a circular reference being formed.
+You may need this function to wrap the provider before passing it to the `EndpointManagerPoll` to prevent a circular reference being formed.

 ## scalopus.transport